Board of Directors

 Robert H. Henry, 65, joined the board of directors in August 2010.
 Henry was appointed in 1994 by President Bill Clinton as judge to the U.S. Court of Appeals for the Tenth Circuit.
 He left the bench in 2010 as chief justice.
 Henry was dean and professor of law at Oklahoma City University School of Law from 1991 to 1994 and served as the university’s president from 2010 to 2018.
 In 1987, Henry was elected attorney general of Oklahoma, where he served until 1991.
 He also served as an Oklahoma state representative from 1976 to 1986.
 Henry earned a bachelor's degree with high honors from the University of Oklahoma and a juris doctorate degree from the University of Oklahoma College of Law.
 Henry also serves on the board of the Oklahoma Medical Research Foundation.

 Michael M. Kanovsky, 70, joined the board of directors in 1998.
 He was a co-founder of Northstar Energy Corp. and served on its board of directors from 1982 until Northstar was acquired by Devon in 1998.
 Kanovsky has been president of Sky Energy Corp. since 1993 and also serves as a director of Bonavista Petroleum Ltd. He has a bachelor’s degree in mechanical engineering from Queen’s University and a master’s in business administration from Western University.

 John Krenicki Jr., 56, joined the board of directors in June 2018.
 He is a senior operating partner at the private-equity investment firm Clayton, Dubilier & Rice LLC and is chairman or lead director of three privately held entities controlled by Clayton, Dubilier & Rice.
 Previously, Krenicki built a 29-year career at General Electric Co., where he served as vice chairman as well as president and CEO of GE Energy, among other executive positions.
-He previously served as board chairman of ServiceMaster Global Holdings and CHC Group and as a director of Hess Corp.
+Krenicki currently serves as lead director on the board of NCI Building Systems, Inc., and previously served as board chairman of ServiceMaster Global Holdings and CHC Group and as a director of Hess Corp.
 He has a master’s degree in management from Purdue University and a bachelor’s degree in mechanical engineering from the University of Connecticut.
 He also is a member of the National Petroleum Council.